drodil/gdrive_notes/README.md

     * https://github.com/martinlindhe/notify
 * Use goroutines for loading/saving notes
     * To make the UI more responsive
+* Watch GDrive file for modifications from other apps/clients

 Additional apps using the same notes database: